-is a set function, c.f.~\cite[p.~454]{Mahler-Book:2014}.
-In practice, the number of other objects with high existence probability that are likely to occlude the object with mark $m$ can be expected to be rather small.
-Therefore, the summation in~\eqref{eq:EPD-special-case-computation:set-integral} often involves many insignificant terms.
-Next, we propose a reduction and efficient approximation of the integral~\eqref{eq:EPD-special-case-computation:set-integral}.
+In practice, the number of other objects with high existence probability that are likely to occlude the object with mark $m$ is often rather small.
+In such a case, the sums in~\eqref{eq:EPD-special-case-computation:set-integral} involve many insignificant terms.
+Next, we propose a reduction and efficient approximation of~\eqref{eq:EPD-special-case-computation:set-integral}.